stackhpc/ansible-slurm-appliance/docs/opentofu-remote-state.md

    This is the radosgw address.
 If not known it can be determined by creating a public bucket, and then getting the URL using
     Project > Containers > (your public bucket) > Link
-   which provides an URL of the form `https://$ENDPOINT/swift/...`.
+   which provides a URL of the form `https://$ENDPOINT/swift/...`.

 5. Add the following to `environments/$ENV/activate`: